fyrejet/fyrejet/README.md

 The CPU package temperature was ensured to be 45-47 degrees Celsium at the start of each round.

+Take note that Fyrejet with `uWebSockets.js` should perform much better on Linux (I just don't have time to test, however [this benchmark](https://github.com/the-benchmarker/web-frameworks) supports the claims).

 ### Clustering

 Be aware that `uWebSockets.js` generally doesn't perform on MacOS, FreeBSD and Windows as well as on Linux.
 It also does not clusterize on non-Linux platforms, [as it depends on certain kernel features](https://github.com/uNetworking/uWebSockets.js/issues/214#issuecomment-547589050).
 This only affects `uWebSockets.js` (and, by extenstion, `fyrejet.uwsCompat`).
 As a workaround, consider running your app as separate apps listening on different ports, if using uWebSockets.js, and proxying behind nginx.